 Kulfi recipe, traditional Indian ice cream, easy malai kulfi

-Kulfi is undoubtedly India’s best sweet dessert on a stick.
+India’s best sweet dessert on a stickis undoubtedly, Kulfi.
 This classic, creamy, traditional Indian ice cream is centuries old and has been passed down from the Mughal kitchens.
-A rich frozen dessert that is made with reduced full fat milk and flavored with either cardamom or saffron.
-Milk is slow cooked on low flame over a long period with constant stirring till it reduces to one third of its original quantity.
-The reduced milk is slightly thick rabri with bits of malai or top of milk.
+A rich frozen dessert that is made with reduced full-fat milk and flavored with either cardamom or saffron.
+Milk is slow cooked on low flame over a long period with constant stirring till it reduces to one-third of its original quantity.
+The reduced milk is thick in consistencyrabri with bits of malai or top of milk.

 There is another version where mawa or khoya is added for a rich flavor.
 Traditionally kulfi is set in terracotta pots or matka.
 You can set kulfi in kulfi moulds that are available in most stores.
 Alternately you can set it in stainless steel glass or katori or popsicle molds.

 One can add different flavorings according to one’s choice.
-Pureed fruit of mango, banana, pineapple and other fruits can also be added to the kulfi mixture before setting it in the moulds.
+Pureed fruit of mango, banana, pineapple and other fruits can also be added to the kulfi mixture before setting it in the molds.

 Learn how to make kulfi at home or easy malai kulfi